Master Artist: Sandhya Sridhar, Nashua | Apprentice: Meghana Tadepalli, Nashua

 Community Presentation: June 27, 2015 Manchester City Library: Free open to the public

+foundation of the music.
 In 2014-2015 Sridhar will work with Meghana on songs composed in the language of Telugu, the language native to Meghana’s family.
 Many Telugu words end in vowels which makes it a preferred language for songs that have a very natural flowing sound to the lyrics.
 Many composers will actually choose to write songs in Telugu even if it is not their native language because of nice flowing sound of the words.

 Photos above from top to bottom: Anjana Mangalat, a student of